g41797/sputnik/README.md

 ```go
 type OnServerDisconnect func()
 ```
-*Optional* OnServerDisconnect callback is executed by Sputnik
+*Optional* OnServerDisconnect callback is executed by sputnik
 * after start of *Run*
 * when previously connected server disconnects
 * on own goroutine